vishin-andrey/Tellus_QAengineer_Test/README.md

 ProfilePage.java
 StartPage.java`

+_For a detailed description, see the code files comments._

 #### Notice
 To execute tests, register on the giphy.com website.
 To use the user name and password, after registration set the next environment variables:
 ```